 In periods of economic growth and market gains, lump sum investing has generally outperformed dollar-cost averaging.
 But investors who choose that route should be aware of the risks.
 Short-term market movements can be unpredictable, which means investors could be buying at the top of the market.

 From regular brokerage accounts to retirement accounts like 401(k)s, IRAs, and more, dollar-cost averaging is one of the most widespread ways for investors to break into the market.
 It’s a more gradual approach that helps investors guard against never buying too much at too high of a price.
 If you’re looking for a way to get into the market for the long term, dollar-cost averaging may be the right approach for you.

 Automatic Investing from E*TRADE

-E*TRADE offers Automatic Investing, a way to take advantage of dollar-cost averaging so you can invest for the long-term, on your timetable.
-It allows you to get into the market gradually through the over 4,400 no-load, no-transaction-fee mutual funds we offer.
+E*TRADE from Morgan Stanley offers Automatic Investing, a way to take advantage of dollar-cost averaging so you can invest for the long-term, on your timetable.
+It allows you to get into the market gradually through the over 6,500 mutual funds we offer.

 Getting started with Automatic Investing is simple.

 Step 1: How much and how often—First, you should determine how much you can save to reach your investment goals.
 Then, decide how often you can make your recurring contribution.
 Do you want to make them bi-weekly?
 Monthly?
 Quarterly?
 Semi-annually?